 There are ways to monetize the flats using Airbnb, but regulations have changed recently and require registration.

 Financing in Yen

 - homeowners financing their home can get a 30Y fixed mortgage at 1%, this can be used to finance another rented area provided that it is physically linked to the home.

 - investors can get 5% financing with much more restrictive terms.

 Foreign investors may not find financing at all or get financing for 1% extra, in which case, much of the income from the property goes to the lender, and the investor is left with the depreciation risk.

 I recommend the following book as an introduction to the Japanese market: The Savvy Foreign Investor’s Guide to Japanese Properties: How to Expertly Buy, Manage and Sell Real Estate in Japan.

 I read this book last year and the author's website is worth the visit.

 The cost of financing means that there is no easy way to obtain leverage in the Japanese market.
-Location should be chosen with demographics in mind, and a good yield, much above capital preservation can be achieved without worry.
-Obviously, the country culture makes it an attractive life-style investment.
+The location should be chosen with demographics in mind, and a good yield, much above capital preservation can be achieved without worry.
+Obviously, the country's culture makes it an attractive lifestyle investment.

 |Click here to share this on BiggerPockets.com!|